-Paragraph 6.113 Policy Core Policy 44: Landscape Proposals Map 4.
-Do you consider the Local Plan is : 4.(1) Legally compliant Yes x No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No x 4 (3) Complies with the Duty to co- operate Yes Х No
+Name or Organisation : 3.
+To which part of the Local Plan does this representation relate?
+Paragraph 6.113 Policy Core Policy Proposals Map 44: Landscape 4.
+Do you consider the Local Plan is : 4.(1) Legally compliant Yes No Х 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No Х 4 (3) Complies with the Duty to co-Х Yes No operate Please mark as appropriate.